-The SR-Algorithm Sub-TLV is optional.
-It MAY only be advertised once in the Router Information Opaque LSA.
+The SR-Algorithm TLV is optional.
+It MUST only be advertised once in the Router Information Opaque LSA.
 If the SID/Label Range TLV, as defined in Section 3.2, is advertised, then the SR-Algorithm TLV MUST also be advertised.
+If the SR-Algorithm TLV is not advertised by the node, such node is considered as not being segment routing capable.